tmuras/moosh/www/commands/index.md

 Example 3: import user pictures from directory and map file names to user's username value.

     moosh user-import-pictures -u /path/to/import/dir

+Example 4: import user pictures from directory and map file names to user's username value.
+Before importing, check if user has accepted the policy with id 4.

+    moosh user-import-pictures -u --policy 4 /path/to/import/dir

 user-list
 ---------